-In some situations, a competitor’s own website contains a treasure trove of information.
-Approach your research as if you’re the customer and ask the following questions:
+In some situations, a company’s own website contains a treasure trove of information.
+Make sure your team is asking the following questions during research:

-- What is the type of audience they want to attract?
+- What is the type of audience your competitors want to attract?

 - Which products or services are they highly promoting and why?

 - Do they have any major differentiators that help them stand out from other companies in the same industry?